blckmn/SimpleRabbit/docs/component-diagram.md

         Component(basicRabbitService, "BasicRabbitService", "Class", "Wrapper over the Rabbit connection factory.
 Provides the basics to interact with a rabbit instance")
-        Component(publishService, "PublishService", "Class", "Enables message publishing to exchanges") Component(queueService, "QueueService", "Class", "Enables queue subscriptions and the handling of messages")
+        Component(publishService, "PublishService", "Class", "Enables message publishing to exchanges") Component(queueService, "QueueService", "Class", "Enables queue subscriptions and the handling of messages") Component(asyncMessageHandler, "AsyncMessageHandler", "Class", "Enables async message processing via a queue of process tasks")

         Rel(publishService, basicRabbitService, "Extends")
         Rel(queueService, basicRabbitService, "Extends")
+        Rel(asyncMessageHandler, iMessageHandler, "Implements")
+    }

+    Container_Boundary(simpleRabbitPublish, "SimpleRabbit.NetCore.Publish", "Provides a Publishing factory that can be used to have multiple rabbit configurations") {
+        Component(publisherFactory, "PublisherFactory", "Class", "Factory to handle IPublishService instances for each rabbit configuration")

+        Rel(publisherFactory, publishService, "Uses")
     }

 ```